-Some passes automatically appear at the right time or place because they include time- or location-based information.
+Some passes automatically appear at the right time or place because they include information based on time or location.
 For example, when you arrive at the airport, your boarding pass should appear.
 Slide to unlock your device to display and scan your pass.

-If your pass doesn't appear on the Lock screen when you think it should, you can open Passbook and select the pass to scan it.
+If your pass doesn't appear on the Lock screen when you think it should, you can open Wallet and select the pass to scan it.
 A pass won't appear for these reasons:

 - The Suggest on Lock Screen feature is turned off for that pass.

 - The merchant doesn't support this feature.

-If you want Passbook to send you automatic notifications about things like flight updates or coupons and sales for nearby businesses:
+If you want automatic notifications for things like flight updates or coupons and sales for nearby stores, follow these steps:

-- Tap Settings > Notification Center > Passbook.
+- Tap Settings > Notification Center > Wallet.

 - Turn on Alerts or Banner notifications.

 Change pass settings

-Tap on a pass to see settings and additional information.
+Tap a pass, then tap on the pass to see settings and more information.

 - Delete the pass.

-- Update a pass by pulling down to refresh.
+- Update the pass by pulling down to refresh.

 - Open or install the app related to that pass.

 - Turn on or off Automatic Updates.

 - Turn on or off Suggest on Lock Screen.

 The info screen can also show other helpful information about your pass, such as merchant contact information.

 Rearrange your passes

 To reorder your passes, tap and hold a pass, then drag it to a new place in the stack.
 With iOS 7 or later, your change will update on all of your devices.

 Use iTunes Pass

-To make quick purchases from the iTunes Store, App Store, and iBooks store without reaching for a physical credit or debit card, you can add money to your Apple ID.
+You can add money to your Apple ID to make quick purchases from the iTunes Store, App Store, and iBooks Store without reaching for a physical credit or debit card.

-To add iTunes Pass to Passbook: Go to App Store > Redeem > Getting Started with iTunes Pass.
+To add iTunes Pass to Wallet, go to App Store > Redeem > Getting Started with iTunes Pass.
 Then you can add money to your iTunes Pass.

 You can also add money to your iTunes Pass at Apple retail stores in most countries.